 Many people in our culture believe that marriage will ruin their life.
-But the research denies such a fact.
-Even with the awful state of marriages in the United States, married people are still consistently happier than singles.
+But the research denies this.
+Even with the terrible state of marriages in the United States, married people are still consistently happier than singles.
+Married couples are generally three times happier than cohabiting couples.
 Psychologist Martin Seligman writes, “Unlike money, which at most has a small effect, marriage is robustly related to happiness.”
 He notes that the National Opinion Research Center interviewed 35,000 people over 30 years, finding that 40 percent of married people considered themselves “very happy.”
 Only 25 percent of single people could say the same thing.
 According to Waite and Gallagher:

 Married people have both more and better sex than singles do.
 They not only have sex more often, but they enjoy it more, both physically and emotionally, than do their unmarried counterparts… 43 percent of the married men reported that they had sex at least twice a week.
 Only 26 percent of single men (not cohabitating) said that they had sex this often… 39 percent of married women had sex two or three times a week or more, compared to 20 percent of single women.

-Susan Brown (from Bowling Green State University) writes, “Marital status is a key determinant of psychological well-being… Cohabitors report higher levels of depression than their married counterparts.”
+Sociologist Susan Brown (Bowling Green) writes, “Marital status is a key determinant of psychological well-being… Cohabitors report higher levels of depression than their married counterparts.”

 People in our culture often note that you would never buy a car without giving it a test drive.
-In the same way, you shouldn’t commit to marriage without sleeping with your spouse first.
-While this view may seem appealing, as we can see in the research above, it actually produces the opposite results.
-In fact, it is the kiss of death!
+In the same way, you shouldn’t commit to marriage without first having sex.
+While this view may seem reasonable at first, in reality, it is the kiss of death!
 As Solomon writes, “There is a way that seems right to a man, but in the end it leads to death (Prov.
 14:12 NIV).

-When people say they want an “experienced” mate, they often don’t know what they’re asking for!
-Imagine preparing for marriage, and your fiancé embarrassingly says, “I’ve never slept with a man before…” You tell her, “It’s okay, honey.
-How about you go out to the bars and sleep with a half dozen men before we get married—so you can get some sexual experience.
-I probably wouldn’t enjoy our honeymoon, if you’re inexperienced.”
+When people say they want a sexually “experienced” mate, they often don’t realize what they’re asking for.
+Imagine preparing for marriage, and your fiancé sheepishly says, “I’ve never slept with a man before…” You tell her, “It’s okay, honey.
+How about you go out to the bars and sleep with a half dozen men before we get married.
+That way, you can get some sexual experience before our honeymoon!”

-This would be insane!
-Instead, figuring out sexual problems as a couple in the context of a committed relationship is the better route—far superior to passing your mate around to several other people first.
+Of course, this would be insane!
+Again, figuring out sexual problems as a couple in the context of a committed relationship is the better route—far superior to passing your mate around to several other people first.
 Sexual problems are best dealt with in the context of a committed and safe relationship.
-Besides, having an immoral sexual experience with a woman really doesn’t tell us much about what our future sex life will look like for the next several decades of marriage anyhow.
+Besides, having an immoral sexual experience with a woman doesn’t tell us about what our future sex life will look like for the next several decades of marriage anyhow.